shuang286/atLarge_USACO_Gold/README.md

 Then we give every barn/node another number, the number of barns away from where the cow Bessie initially started from (distance from Bessie's original position).
-To count how many farmers are needed to effectively catch Bessie, I compared the two numbers (the distance from the nearest leaf and the distance from Bessie's initial position).
+To count how many farmers are needed to effectively catch Bessie, I compare the two numbers (the distance from the nearest leaf and the distance from Bessie's initial position).
-If a barn's distance from the nearest leaf was either the same or one less than the distance from Bessie's original position, then I knew we needed a farmer, adding one to the final count.
+If a barn's distance from the nearest leaf is either the same or one less than the distance from Bessie's original position, then I know we need a farmer, adding one to the final count.